BenBradnick/PySmart/README.md

 # PySmart

-Application to test controlling and monitoring devices using IFTTT
+This module can be used to control devices which can be switched on and off through IFTTT webhooks.